schystz/SCScrollableController/README.md

 SCScrollableController
 ======================
 A UIViewController with a scrollview for automatically scrolling contents when keyboard appears.
+It will also dismiss the keyboard once you tap on the background view.

 How to use?
 -----------